How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 If you want to take this a bit further, you can go to these individual platforms and do some sleuthing.

-Check out the groups with the most members, listen in on the conversations, and a get a feel for where your audience is focusing their attention.
+Check out the groups with the most members, listen in on the conversations, and get a feel for what your audience is focusing on.

-When you go through this process, you may find that you have 2 or 3 reliable options.
+When you go through this process, you may find you have two or three reliable options.

 Which do you select?